-The Department of Agriculture and Water Resources is reviewing the Horse Industry Disease Response Levy to ensure it is an equitable system for the levy collection.
+The Department of Agriculture and Water Resources recently undertook a review of the Horse Industry Disease Response Levy to ensure it is an equitable system for the levy collection.

 Purpose of the review

 The focus of this review was to explore whether a levy on manufactured feed and worm treatments is the most appropriate way of raising money to meet the costs of any emergency responses to a disease affecting horses.

 The Horse Disease Response Levy Act 2011 and the

 Horse Disease Response Levy Collection Act 2011 were introduced in response to the horse industry becoming a signatory to the Emergency Animal Disease Response Agreement (EADRA).

 The EADRA assures the horse industry of access to the necessary resources and finances to mount an emergency response to an exotic disease incursion.
 The Horse Disease Response Levy provides a means for the horse industry to fund its share of obligations in responding to a national emergency disease outbreak affecting the industry.